 Apparently what happens is many young couples start out in the more urban areas and many babies are born there.
 But after having babies, families often move farther out, perhaps to what seems like a better (or at least more familiar) environment for raising kids (and perhaps because they can now afford it).

 Peabody seems like more of a mature community than most other more urban areas on the North Shore, with more (often immigrant) seniors than other communities.
 So the expectation is Peabody's population age/sex chart will be skewed a little differently.
-This is indeed the case, but the difference is less than expected.
-In Peabody the surfeit of people of childbearing age isn't as pronounced, and the portion of elderly people is larger.
+This is indeed the case, but the skew is less than in Beverly.
+In Peabody the surfeit of people of childbearing age isn't as pronounced as in Beverly, and the portion of elderly people is larger.